OliverMount/LargeScaleNetwork/README.md

 FLN_{B-to-A} is the ratio of (# neurons projecting to area A from area B) to the  (Total # neurons projecting to area A from all areas)

-We aim to replicate the finding in Inter-areal balanced amplification enhances signal propagation in a large-scale circuit model of the Primate Cortex (https://www.sciencedirect.com/science/article/pii/S0896627318301521#mmc1) that uses the Brian2 module.